afaf-tech/ppob/README.md

 # PPOB - Laravel

-This project was inspired by bit.ly url-shortner functionality, this platform created using Node Js, and Mongodb (Document database), Ejs as a template engine.
-This project was made for 3 hours.
-You can shorten your long url with this and feel free to clone and contribute.
+This project was inspired by mitrabukalapak, this platform created using Laravel Framework, and Mysql (Relational database), blade as a template engine.
+This project was made for 24 hours.
+You can do some transaction with this and feel free to clone and contribute.

 **Technology :**
 * BackEnd